 In one study, skin penetration experiments were performed using both rat (skin disks in solutions; 5-day equilibration phase) and human skin (receptor fluid in diffusion cell collected up to 15 days) in vitro.
 12 At 0.4%, 1.4%, 5%, and 20% concentrations of Polyaminopropyl Biguanide, absorption rates through human epidermis were 8.13, 22.8, 350, and 1005 ng/cm2/h, respectively.
-At 0.4%, 20% (early phase), and 20% (late phase) [14C]-Polyaminopropyl Biguanide, absorption rates in rat whole skin were 131, 3695, and 11940 ng/cm2/h, respectively.
+At 0.4%, 20% (early phase), and 20% (late phase) [14C]-Polyaminopropyl Biguanide, absorption rates in rat whole skin were 131, 3695, and 11,940 ng/cm2/h, respectively.
 Another study involved the application of Polyaminopropyl Biguanide (5% solution) to rat skin biopsies from newborn hairless rats and human epidermal skin in diffusion chambers.
 In rat skin, no absorption was detected up to day 5 of exposure.
 In human epidermal skin biopsies, a low rate of penetration (~ 0.09 %) was noted after 24 h.
 Polyaminopropyl Biguanide solutions (0.1% aqueous micellar solution, 0.1% oil-in-water emulsion, 0.3% aqueous micellar solution, and 0.3% oil-in-water emulsion) were applied to human split-thickness skin in a 2-part dermal penetration study.
 3 In Part 1, penetration of the 0.1% aqueous micellar solution and 0.1% in oil-in-water emulsion was determined directly after the 24 h exposure period.
 In Part 2, 24 h exposure to the 0.3 % aqueous micellar solution and to 0.3% in an oil-in-water emulsion was followed by an additional 72 h period to determine whether the test compound that was absorbed into the skin during the previous 24 h period would move from the skin into the receptor fluid after the washout.

-Absorption, Distribution, Metabolism, and Excretion
+Absorption, Distribution, Metabolism, and Excretion (ADME)

-The toxicokinetics studies (oral exposure) summarized below are presented in Table 5.
+The toxicokinetics studies (oral exposure) summarized below are presented in Table 4.

 In rats, radiolabeled Polyaminopropyl Biguanide was excreted principally in the feces.
 In one study, rats were dosed orally with 20 mg/kg/day for 10 days and elimination after dosing was described as follows: $5.6\% \pm 0.35\%$ in urine, $93.1\% \pm 1.58\%$ in feces and 0.2% exhaled.
 In another animal study (male Alderley Park rats) of the distribution of radioactivity after dosing, the greatest amounts of radioactivity were detected in adipose tissue, followed by the kidneys and liver.
 No radioactivity was detected in brain.
 Small amounts of Polyaminopropyl Biguanide oligomers with 2 cyanoguanidino-end groups were found in the urine, together with trace constituents, 3,3-dicyano-1,1-hexamethylenediguanidine and a compound considered to be 1-(6-aminohexyl)-3-cyanoguanidine.
-Absorption was not detected in a study in which mice received a single oral dose (2 ml) of 1^{14} C]-Polyaminopropyl Biguanide.
+Absorption was not detected in a study in which mice received a single oral dose (2 ml) of [14 C]-Polyaminopropyl Biguanide.
+The results from a study in which groups of Wistar Han rats received [14 C]-Polyaminopropyl Biguanide in drinking water or in the diet for 7 days, indicated that most was absorbed and that excretion was primarily via the urine.